lodgedwhere/lodgedwhere.github.io/essays/true-forgetting-is-true-remembering.md

 Perhaps,

-True forgetting is not the loss of truth, but of knowledge, which stands apart from absolute reality as provisional relations.
+True forgetting is not the loss of truth, but of *knowledge*, which stands apart from absolute reality as provisional relations.

 Or even: